Finding the Best BCD for Women – Buying Guide and Reviews

 - Easy to adjust and to find the perfect fit

-- Easy to fill and use integrated weight system
+- Easy to fill and use integrated weight management system

 - Large pockets